-A Swiss architect’s love affair with the town set to become a hotel
+A Swiss architect’s love affair with a village set to become a hotel

 Amsler was interested in Corippo partly due to it being the smallest municipality in Switzerland with just 13 permanent residents.
 To prevent the village from dying out altogether, the old, vacant houses are being turned into a “scattered” hotel with a total of 22 beds.
 The Osteria (restaurant) would be the front desk and the lanes would become hotel corridors.

-Even though it’s tiny, the village possesses the trappings of a much larger community: it has its own coat of arms, a village church, a restaurant, and a mayor who leads a town council.
+Even though it’s tiny, the village possesses the trappings of a much larger community: it has its own coat of arms, a church and a restaurant.